JobNmadu/Dyn4cast/README.md

 - Determine and retrieve the latent factors in Likert-type variables

+- *Treatment model* which is for propensity matching and treatment effects.
+It has the capacity to provide:

+  - Estimated treatment effects model

+  - Data frame of the estimated various treatment effects

+  - Vector of estimated propensity scores from the model

+  - Vector of fitted values from the model

+  - Residuals of the estimated model

+  - Plot of the propensity scores from the model faceted into Treated and control populations

+  - Plot of the average treatment effect for the **entire** population

+  - Plot of the average treatment effect for the **treated** population

+  - Plot of the average treatment effect for the **controlled** population

+  - Plot of the average Treatment effect for the **evenly** population

+  - Plot of the average Treatment effect for the **overlap** population

+  - Estimated weights for each of the treatment effects

 ## Citation

 The citation information for this package can be obtained easily when